Particular/ServicePulse/docs/frontend/platform-health-page.md

 Platform health-specific rule:

 - when assigning a built-in degraded check to a specific instance, use `originating_endpoint.name` to match the emitting platform instance
+- built-in platform custom checks are loaded by `PlatformHealthStore` itself, not only as a side effect of visiting the Custom Checks page

 ## Manual Testing with Mock Scenarios